© Mapbox, © OpenStreetMap

 Loveland, Colorado, United States

-Matt "Kelly" Williams is the founder of Making Software Greener, the creator of the Sustainable IT Manifesto, member of the advisory board for the Green Computing Foundation, and a speaker and mentor on IT practices including DevOps, Cloud Computing, and mental health advocacy.
+Matt "Kelly" Williams is the founder of Making Software Greener, the CEO of the Sustainable IT Manifesto Foundation, advisory board member for the Green Computing Foundation, and a speaker and mentor on IT practices including DevOps, Cloud Computing, and mental health advocacy.
 He has always wanted to be a Renaissance person; perhaps one day he will be.
 In the meantime, he explores IT Sustainability, is learning photography, designs tabletop games, reads, weaves, cooks, hacks, and explores the mountains near Loveland, Colorado.

 Area of Expertise